Amy-Pr/hotel-filters-app/README.md

 </ul>

-Deployed from CodeSandbox to Netlify for [live link] (https://hotel-filters.netlify.app/)
+Deployed from CodeSandbox to Netlify for live link: https://hotel-filters.netlify.app/